National Minimum Wage - 2025

 The National Minimum Wage over the age of 25

 Prior to 1 April 2021, the National Living Wage was for those aged 25 and over.
-The bracket was then reduced to 23 and over.
-The current rate for 23 and over applies to every age over 23.
-A 70-year-old will earn the same on the NMW as a 30-year-old.
+The bracket was then reduced to 23 and over, and then once again to 21 and over.
+The current rate for 21 and over applies to every age over 21.
+A 70-year-old will earn the same on the National Minimum Wage as a 30-year-old.

 Do I have to pay the National Minimum Wage to apprentices?

-You have to pay at least the NMW, yes.
-But you can choose to pay more if you feel it’s appropriate.
+You must pay at least the National Minimum Wage, yes.
+However, you can pay above this amount if you feel it’s appropriate.

 There are additional rules when it comes to apprentices and minimum wage.
-When they reach a certain age, for example, the situation changes—another is when they’re no longer in the first 12 months of their apprenticeship.
+When they reach a certain age, for example, the situation changes, and another is when they’re no longer in the first 12 months of their apprenticeship.

-How do I ensure I’m paying the NMW?
+How do I ensure I'm paying the National Minimum Wage?

 A common reason employers get caught out is they deduct the cost of uniforms and other expenses from employees’ wages.
-This dips staff below a National Minimum Wage Salary.
+This dips staff below what they’re legally required, and this is counted as breaking the law.

-Another reason for these types of dips in pay is the failure to pay for travel time where travel is a crucial part of the individual’s job role.
+Another reason for these types of mistakes in pay is the failure to pay for travel time where travel is a crucial part of the individual’s job role.

 Different hours of work